isabella232/ilt-getting-started-with-puppet-issues/Linux/lab-08.1-Create-a-wrapper-module/README.md

 1. Open the `init.pp` file using the vi editor:

-    ```$ vi manifests/init.pp```
+    ```vi manifests/init.pp```

-1. Replace the file’s content with the code below.
+2. Replace the file’s content with the code below.
 To do this, press `i` to enter insert mode and copy the following content into the file:

     ```ruby
     class time {